mouneszawal/A-Dual-Layer-Surrogate-Model-Approach-for-Enhancing-Explain-Any-Concept-Pipeline/README.md

 - You my need to modify some paths in the codes. ( SAM model's path, ImageNet dataset's path , etc.)
 - For Insertion evaluation, set the delete variable in the main_imagenet.py and coco_evaluation.py to False.
 - To activate the enhanced model, set net_type variable to "Enhanced", for the original model set it to "orig".
+- GPU is required.
+- Run the code simply from the command line or from any IDE.

 ## Acknowledgment
 This code was built on the original paper's codes. please refer [original paper code](https://github.com/Jerry00917/samshap/tree/main).